Prepacked for direct sale (PPDS) allergen labelling changes for restaurants, cafés and pubs

 Changes to allergen labelling for restaurants and cafés

-The new labelling requirements will help protect consumers by providing potentially life-saving allergen information on packaging.
+The changes to labelling requirements helps to protect consumers by providing potentially life-saving allergen information on packaging.
 This legislation is also known as Natasha’s Law.

 Any food business that produces PPDS food will be required to label it with the name of the food and a full ingredients list.
 Allergenic ingredients must be emphasised within this list.